 Workshops on topics of concern to all students are offered each semester.
 Past workshops have focused on time management, test taking anxiety, skills and strategies, academic reading and writing, working in groups, improving memory and presentation anxiety.
-Students should contact the Associate Director of Student Retention and Success for information on upcoming workshops.
-Informational brochures on the above topics are also available for students.
+Students should contact the Office of Student Retention and Success for information on upcoming workshops.
+Information on such events will be shared with students on a semester basis through our Office's newsletter.